jeswheel/haiti_article/README.md

 - [ ] Code has been refactored to calculate in the manuscript the likelihood of Lee et al model 1.
 Fix the supplemental material so that it doesn't have to redo these computations, then remove redundant comments from ms.Rnw
 - [x] Check that all equations end in comma or period, remove unnecessary indentation after equations, and capitalize following text accordingly.
 - [x] Check that all in text citations are refer to the authors rather than the article (eg: in lee20 -> by lee20).
+- [x] Convert urls to xurls in .bib, except for packages.
+- [x] Capitalize title of all articles in .bib.